TRT Global - Future of Russian-led pact in doubt after Ukraine conflict

 Future of Russian-led pact in doubt after Ukraine conflict

-The Russian-led Collective Security Treaty Organisation is a military alliance of former Soviet states meant to bolster collective defence.
-But in the wake of the Russian military's recent setbacks in Ukraine and a prolonged conflict that is stressing its resources, some are beginning to question whether the group can have much of an impact.
-Rusif Huseynov, from the Topchubashov Center, unpacks whether Moscow is losing its hold on the Caucasus region amid the fighting in Ukraine. #CSTO #Russia #Ukrainewar
+The Russian-led Collective Security Treaty Organisation is a military alliance of former Soviet states meant to ensure collective defence.
+But in the wake of the Russian military's recent setbacks in Ukraine and a prolonged war that is stressing its resources, some are beginning to question whether the organization can have much of an impact.

 Future of Russian-led pact in doubt after Ukraine conflict